RuttabHaroon/Phone-Directory-Using-Realm/README.md

 # Phone Directory Using Realm

 This is a simple app that uses Realm to store, create, update and delete contacts

+Demo: